XavierCLL/Jaziku/docs/incoming_plans.rst

 To be analyzed
 --------------
 - partial run, if a station has an error continue with other station, alert in final message
-- Add altitude parameter for stations and print in results (maps files)
 - NCL scripts port to pyngl
 - Tool for the creation of a typical meteorological year:
     Skeiker, K., & Ghani, B. A. (2008).
 Advanced software tool for the creation of a typical meteorological year.